 - Have been sold or delivered to another licensed distilled spirits manufacturer, rectifier, importer, or wholesaler.

-- Have been exported outside of California, or sold for export by the licensee and actually exported from California within 90 days from the date of sale.
+- Have been exported outside of California or sold for export by the licensee and exported from California within 90 days from the date of sale.

 - Have been lost through unintentional destruction prior to the termination of possession.

-- Have been lost through an unaccounted for loss prior to the termination of possession.
-The unaccounted for loss shall not exceed the tolerance set forth in section (b) of Regulation 2550, Destruction and Unaccounted For Losses of Distilled Spirits.
+- Have been lost through an unaccounted-for loss prior to the termination of possession.
+The unaccounted for loss must not exceed the tolerance set forth in section (b) of Regulation 2550, Destruction and Unaccounted For Losses of Distilled Spirits.

 Tax credits may be allowed for: